Near Elderly (1 & 2 Person Households)

 - Upon receipt of the pre-application an Intake worker will review the pre-application and make a determination whether it is complete.

-- If you are not deemed eligible, you will be allowed the opportunity to provide more information to show that you are eligible.
-If that information is not sufficient, your application will be denied and you may contest the denial by requesting an appeal.
+If your application is not deemed eligible, your application will be denied and you may contest the denial by requesting an appeal.